eval#

 begin (UnknownFormOrder) – Order of the k-form for the incidence matrix from which to apply it.

-dual (bool) – Should the incidence matrix be applied as the dual.
+transpose (bool) – Should the incidence matrix be transposed.

 - begin: UnknownFormOrder#